If you ever glance at product labels, you’re aware of how much more common it is to find "Made in China" than "Made in USA."

 American Made Matters has two criteria for allowing companies to use its label on goods: at least 50 percent of the product's cost must be incurred in the U.S., and its final assembly or transformation must take place in the country.

-If you want to support U.S. manufacturers, here's a look at 10 surprising items you can purchase that are made in America.
+If you want to support U.S. manufacturers, here's a look at some surprising items that are made in America.

 California Cedar Products Company discovered in 1968 that it could recycle the sawdust left from pencil production by mixing it with petroleum wax and creating fire logs.
 By 1986, Duraflame was an independently owned company employing more than 200 Americans in its Stockton, Calif., office as well as in its California and Kentucky factories.